 In August of 2012 two defense lawyers traveled to the prison to meet with Gao but were turned away and given the response that Gao did not want to meet with and family or lawyers.
 Later in November, Gao’s family received a letter purportedly from Gao himself instructing his family not to visit.
 We all were very afraid what this strange letter could mean.

-In China on January 23 of this year Gao Zhisheng’s brother and father-in-law were able to visit him at Shaya Prison in Xinjiang Uyghur Autonomous Region.
+In China on January 23 of 2014 Gao Zhisheng’s brother and father-in-law were able to visit him at Shaya Prison in Xinjiang Uyghur Autonomous Region.
 This has been his first family visit since March of 2012.
 This most recent visit in gave us the much-needed confirmation that Gao was still alive.
 We will not stop advocating for his freedom.
 We call for Gao’s immediate and unconditional release and further call for China to allow him to leave to be reunited with his family in the US.